aruba/aruba-ansible-modules/README.md

 # aruba-ansible-modules
-All Ansible modules, module installer, and example playbooks for Aruba Switching and WLAN products.
+All Ansible modules, module installer, and example playbooks for AOS-Switch and WLAN products.
+ For AOS-CX modules please see our AOS-CX Ansible Role in [Ansible's Galaxy](https://galaxy.ansible.com/arubanetworks/aoscx).

 ## Structure

-* Aruba Switching and WLAN Ansible modules and files are stored in [aruba_module_installer/library](https://github.com/aruba/aruba-ansible-modules/tree/master/aruba_module_installer/library).
+* AOS-Switch and WLAN Ansible modules and files are stored in [aruba_module_installer/library](https://github.com/aruba/aruba-ansible-modules/tree/master/aruba_module_installer/library).
 * Documentation of Switching and WLAN Ansible modules are located in [module_documentation/](https://github.com/aruba/aruba-ansible-modules/tree/master/module_documentation)
 * Frequently Asked Questions are located in [FAQ.md](https://github.com/aruba/aruba-ansible-modules/blob/master/FAQ.md)
-* Aruba Switching and WLAN Ansible playbook examples are stored in [example_playbooks/](https://github.com/aruba/aruba-ansible-modules/tree/master/example_playbooks)
+* AOS-Switch and WLAN Ansible playbook examples are stored in [example_playbooks/](https://github.com/aruba/aruba-ansible-modules/tree/master/example_playbooks)

 # How to Install Modules
-The aruba_module_installer.py tool installs all files/directories required by Ansible for Aruba Switching and WLAN integration.
+The aruba_module_installer.py tool installs all files/directories required by Ansible for AOS-Switch and WLAN integration.

 ## Requirements